Boba Fett Film Is A Go, Mangold Making Mandalorian Mercenary Movie

 Although not officially confirmed by Disney, James Mangold (Logan) is rumored to be the writer and director.
 Further, Simon Kinberg (The Martian), is rumored to be co-writing with Mangold.

-For those not familiar with Boba Fett, he first appeared in 1980’s The Empire Strikes Back, as a bounty hunter who delivers Han Solo to Jabba the Hutt, the gangster who wanted Han, dead or alive, over a past debt.
+For those not familiar with Boba Fett, he first appeared in 1980’s The Empire Strikes Back as a bounty hunter who delivers Han Solo to Jabba the Hutt, the gangster who wanted Han, dead or alive, over a past debt.
 He appeared again in 1983’s Return of the Jedi, this time mostly to set up what THR calls a “slapstick death” (falling into the belly of a monster).
 Total screen time in the original trilogy: about 40 seconds.
 (This article will not mention the weak and poorly-executed backstory that Lucas tried to give for Boba Fett in 2002’s Attack of the Clones).

 The director of Logan is reportedly making a Boba Fett movie https://t.co/vlfCLIFsQ2 pic.twitter.com/iEsGgrJpGb